 - Whether the data is stationary or not.
 If it is, then it is safe to use scaled measures similar to Petropoulos and Kourentzes (2015) because the division by in-sample mean would be meaningful.
 Otherwise, you should either use Hyndman and Koehler (2006) scaling or relative measures;

 - Symmetry of distribution of demand.
 If it is symmetric (which does not happen very often), then the median will coincide with the mean and geometric mean, and it would not be important whether to use RMSE-, MAE- or RMSLE- based measure.
-In that case, just use a MAE-based one;
+In that case, just use a MAE-based one (for simplicity reasons);

 - What you need (denoted as “What do you like?” in the flowchart).
 If you are interested in mean performance, then use RMSE based measures.
 The median minimises MAE, and the geometric mean minimises RMSLE.
 This relates to the discussion in Section 1.3.